Unexplained weight loss

 When to see a doctor

-If you're losing weight without trying and you're concerned about it, consult your doctor — as a rule of thumb, losing more than 5 percent of your weight within six to 12 months may indicate a problem.
-If you're an older adult with many or more-serious underlying health issues, even a smaller amount of weight loss may be significant.
+If you're losing weight without trying and you're concerned about it, consult your health care provider.
+As a rule of thumb, losing more than 5% of your weight over 6 to 12 months may indicate a problem.
+If you're an older adult with other medical conditions and health issues, even a smaller amount of weight loss may be significant.

-Sometimes, if the basic evaluation is negative, watchful waiting for one to six months is a reasonable next step.
+Sometimes, if the basic evaluation does not identify a cause, watchful waiting for 1 to 6 months is a reasonable next step.
+Your health care provider may suggest that you stop any restrictive dieting.
 You may need a special diet to prevent further weight loss or to regain lost pounds.
+Your provider can refer you to a dietitian who can offer suggestions on getting enough calories.